Riya10031/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

 ## Task 5: Create a query

-In this task, you will create a query in the adventureworks database, which was created earlier.
+In this task, you will create a query in the AdventureWorks database, which was created earlier.

 1. In the sidebar, select **+ New (1)** and then select **Query (2)**.